Helcim VS Square

 - High interchange-plus rates at low processing volumes

-With its recent decision to drop its monthly account fee, Helcim is now a legitimate alternative for seasonal and low-volume businesses that would otherwise flock to Square.
-The company’s lack of a long-term contract or monthly fees makes it very affordable for businesses that might otherwise feel that accepting credit cards would be too expensive.
+With no monthly account fee, Helcim is now a legitimate alternative for seasonal and low-volume businesses that would otherwise flock to Square.
+The company’s lack of a long-term contract or additional monthly fees makes it very affordable for businesses that might otherwise feel that accepting credit cards would be too expensive.

-With its proprietary credit card reader and payment gateway software, Helcim can easily serve as a one-stop shop for all of your business’s payment processing needs.
+With its proprietary credit card readers, payment gateway, and point-of-sale (POS) software, Helcim can easily serve as a one-stop shop for all of your business’s payment processing needs.

 Benefits Of Square